CS2613-FA23/explorationactivity1-AlarmWalker/Overview.md

 Welcome to the Wiki for Web Scraping with BeautifulSoup.
 In this Wiki, we will explore the package/library used in the project, its purpose, functionalities, and more.

 What is web scraping?
 Web scraping is the process of gathering information from the Internet.
 Copying and pasting from some other websites is a form of web scraping.
-However, webscraping is typically considered as automation process.[4]
+However, webscraping is typically considered as an automation process.[4]

 ## 2. Package/Library Selection <a name="package-library-selection"></a>